openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhia_0_0.md

 ### Setpoint (heating)

+Sets the thermostate setpoint

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Binary Sensor 1

+Indicates if a sensor has triggered

 The ```sensor_binary1``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.